 - Leased commercial properties

-If you’re planning to buy a home or condo – or even if you already own a home or condo – you may want to consider purchasing residential title insurance to protect your property.
+Residential title insurance covers risks commonly associated with residential real estate transactions.
+Whether you’re buying a home or condo or already own one, you may want to consider purchasing residential title insurance to protect your property.

 - Comprehensive coverage – Protects against losses related to the property’s title.
-It may also provide coverage for your lawyer’s negligence or errors relating to title risks that are covered by your policy.
+It may also provide coverage for your lawyer’s negligence or errors relating to title risks covered by your policy.

-- Gap coverage – Insures you for the “gap” between the time your property purchase is finalized (closing day) and the time your title is registered in the provincial land registration system.
+- Gap coverage – This insures you for the “gap” between the time your property purchase is finalized (closing day) and the time your title is registered in the provincial land registration system.

-- Survey coverage – This may eliminate the need for a new up-to-date property survey.
-It’s acceptable to most lenders as an alternative to a survey or Real Property Report (RPR), which can save you both time and money.
+- Survey coverage This may eliminate the need for a new, up-to-date property survey.
+Most lenders will accept this as an alternative to a survey or Real Property Report (RPR), saving you time and money.